-Schools interested in Interdisciplinary or Folk Arts residencies must first consult with AIE by calling 609.243.9000 Ext.
+Schools interested in Interdisciplinary or Folk Arts residencies must first consult with the AIE Manager - Michael Roberson Reid - by calling 609.243.9000 ext.
 219.

 HOW DO I FIND A TEACHING ARTIST?

 Schools who are awarded the AIE grant and do not have an existing relationship with an AIE-approved teaching artist will be led through an interview process.
 They will meet with several teaching artists in order to find the right fit for your school.
 If a school wants to work with a teaching artist not already affiliated with AIE or its partners, please contact the AIE Manager for more information about the interview process for new AIE teaching artists.